About

 f08c47fec0942fa0

 San Diego Reader advertising reaches 346k visitors across desktop and mobile web, in countries such as United States, Canada, United Kingdom, Mexico, Vietnam, China.
-Pricing models they offer are CPM on channels such as Display, Email, Mobile, Social Advertising on San Diego Reader will allow you to reach consumers in industries or verticals such as Government & Politics, Entertainment, Food & Beverage.
+Pricing models they offer are CPM on channels such as Display, Email, Mobile, Social Advertising on San Diego Reader will allow you to reach consumers in industries or verticals such as Entertainment, Government & Politics, Food & Beverage.

 They have 2 advertising & marketing contacts listed on Kochava.
 According to their Ads.txt, San Diego Reader inventory partners include: google.com.